swiftlang/swift/utils/pygments/README.txt

 Installation
 ============

+**You don't need to install this file to use it with Sphinx** provided you use a monkeypatch like the one in this project's docs/conf.py

-In order to be made available to Pygments for use when e.g, building RST with Sphinx, you need to copy the included `swift.py` file and run the Pygments `_mapping.py` config script.
+Otherwise, in order to be made available to Pygments, you need to copy the included `swift.py` file and run the Pygments `_mapping.py` config script.

 You'll need to find out the path to your Pygments install.
 For me, this was:
 /Library/Python/2.7/site-packages/Pygments-1.6rc1-py2.7.egg/pygments/lexers